 Ushers will be on hand to guide and direct you throughout your graduation ceremony.
 The itinerary for each ceremony will be as follows:

-Each ceremony lasts approximately one hour.
+Each ceremony lasts approximately 45 minutes.
 The exact length will vary depending upon, for example, the number of graduands and whether an honorary award is being conferred.
 All graduands and their guests are expected to remain in the theatre for the duration of the ceremony and should only leave if absolutely necessary or in the event of an emergency.

 Please note: 30 minutes prior to the ceremony starting, ushers commence their checks to ensure all graduands are seated correctly.
 From this point, if you leave the theatre for any reason you will not be allowed to re-enter.